olivegarden888/Anvi_BlueStampPortfolio/index.md

 ## Description

-  For my project, I added a car to my robotic arm and connected everything to the same Arduino.
-This way, I could control both the arm and the car together.
-All I had to do was add some extra code to my original robotic arm program to make the car move.
+  For my modification, I added a car to my robotic arm and connected everything to the same Arduino.
+The car has three wheels and uses two motors to move.
+I had to use a motor driver so the car could connect to the Arduino.
+This let me control both the robotic arm and the car at the same time.
+All I had to do was add some extra code to my original program to make the car move.

+## Challenges

+One challenge I had was when I was trying to attach the motors to the main piece of the car.
+The part that was supposed to hold the motors didn’t fit correctly.
+Because of that, I had to use hot glue to stick the motors to the main plastic piece.
+This helped keep the motors in place so the car could move properly.

 # Final Milestone